revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% endfigcaption %}
 {% endfigure %}

-### Discussion points
+> ## Discussion points
+>

-* The estimates we obtained for speciation, extinction and sampling using different models are quite different.
-Why do you think this might be?
+> * The estimates we obtained for speciation, extinction and sampling using different models are quite different.
+Why > do you think this might be?
 What does this mean in terms of interpreting your results?
+>

-* Note that the key FBDR model parameters - speication, extinction and fossil recovery rates ($\lambda, \mu, \psi$) - appear to be elevated during interval 1 (*i.e.,* the Cretaceous).
+> * Note that the key FBDR model parameters - speication, extinction and fossil recovery rates ($\lambda, \mu, \psi$ - appear to be elevated during interval 1 (*i.e.,* the Cretaceous).
 Does this seem like a reasonable result?
 Are there any bio/geological reasons that we would expect to see this?
 How could we go about further testing this?
+{:.info}